harrycresswell/eleventy-starter/README.md

 ## Basic concepts

 Write your `scss` in `.src/scss`.

-With a local server running `onchange` will watch for any changes you make to your `scss` files and compile them to `.src/site/_includes/css/main.css`.
-Eleventy handles live reloading, so no need for browser sync.
+With a local development server running, [onchange](https://www.npmjs.com/package/onchange) will watch for any changes you make to your `scss` files and compile them to `.src/site/_includes/css/main.css`.

+Eleventy handles live reloading, so no need for anything like browsersync.

 Create new partials and templates in `.src/site/_includes`.

+Create new posts in `.src/site/posts`.